Salesforce

 Add credentials

-1. Inside the .dlt folder, you'll find a file called secrets.toml, which is where you can securely store your access tokens and other sensitive information.
+, which is where you can securely store your access tokens and other sensitive information.
 It's important to handle this file with care and keep it safe.
-Here's what the file looks like:
+Here's what the file looks like:# put your secret values and credentials here. do not share this file and do not push it to github

 [sources.salesforce]

-username = "please set me up!" # Salesforce user name
+user_name = "please set me up!" # Salesforce user name

 password = "please set me up!" # Salesforce password

-security_token = "please set me up!" # Salesforce security token
+security_token = "please set me up!" # Salesforce security tokenIn

-4. Next, follow the destination documentation instructions to add credentials for your chosen destination, ensuring proper routing of your data to the final destination.
+value with the token you copied earlier for secure Salesforce access.Next, follow the destination documentation instructions to add credentials for your chosen destination, ensuring proper routing of your data to the final destination.

 For more information, read the General Usage: Credentials.